“Discover your abilities and use them”

 In the center of the shield you can see the Vergina sixteen-ray sun, i.e. Macedonia’s historic symbol and place where the premises of SYD are located.

-Hellenic Air Force Training Command (HATC)
+The Academy belonged to the Hellenic Air Force Training Command

 - 1954 The Administrative NCO Academy was established and started operating on October 6, 1954 at SEDES airport in Thessaloniki.
 Being, initially, under the command of 113 Joint Training Wing provided training on the following specialties: meterologists, airfield defense guards, Air controllers, photographers, and recruiting, intelligence, transport, paramedics, accounting NCOs.
 The candidates were High School graduates.

 - 1975 The Academy becomes subordinate to 125 Administrative NCO Training Group, an Air Training Command (HATC) unit.

 - 1978 The overall duration of the cadets’ training was two years, consisting of just the following specialties: recruiting, meteorology, Airfield defense, intelligence and accounting.